 We understand that the risk is a function of two dominant factors – Attack Feasibility, and Impact Rating.
 Each could have a completely different effect under different circumstances.

-Once the risk level is determined and taken into account, we can finally conclude what is it we are facing and can then make a more “mature” decision on how we should react.
+Once the risk level is determined and taken into account, we can finally conclude what level of threat we are facing and can then make a more “mature” decision on how we should react.

-Risk Treatment (mManagement)
+Risk Treatment

 Deciding on the course of treatment might seem trivial after following our thorough process and finding the sought-after “smart” risk determination.
 However, such a decision also takes into account the supply-chain constraints, various car programs and variants in sub-models.